 We were delighted to be recently re-awarded the consultancy support services for the Western Australian Department of Transport Dredging Program for Coastal Facilities and Management Areas.

 Our team in Australia was pivotal in pioneering a novel method for seagrass transplantation which has now been implemented on several projects around the coast of South Western Australia.

-    We have been working with London Borough of Waltham Forest in the UK to develop the design of a wetlands area in a very densely populated and urbanized area of North East London.
+We have been working with the London Borough of Waltham Forest in the UK to develop the design of a wetlands area in a very densely populated and urbanized area of North East London.

 BMT earned three finalist nods and took home the Digital Award at this year’s Energy Industries Council (EIC) virtual awards ceremony for our asset monitoring platform, BMT DEEP.

-    We are working hand-in-hand with the community of the Isles of Scilly to develop the future vessels that will provide essential life-line travel and freight services to the island for years to come.
+We are working hand-in-hand with the community of the Isles of Scilly to develop future vessels that will provide essential life-line travel and freight services to the island for years to come.

 Sea lice infestation is a major issue facing aquaculture in Scotland.
 Productivity loss due to lice infestations has a major impact on the industry, which contributes £1.8 billion annually to the Scottish economy.
 We are very excited to be part of this programme and recognised as one of the Seafood Innovators in the UK.

 We have been awarded a research project valued at $750K by PHMSA with industry co-funding from the Colonial Pipeline Company.
 The project is focused on developing liquid pipeline physical trial data from testing at our facility in Ottawa, Canada, to then use this data to validate enhanced modelling tools.

 We developed an online and clickable spatial asset vulnerability tool using ArcGIS storyboard to support internal Seqwater capacity building on understanding climate change risks of built assets.